 Unusual Options Activity Insight: Starbucks

-Starbucks (NASDAQ:SBUX) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $119.94 following the option alert.
+Shares of Starbucks (NASDAQ:SBUX) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $119.63.

 - Option Type: SWEEP